 “Uptown was originally the highest point of elevation, and the city grew around it,” notes Charlotte historian Tom Hanchett.
 “When people came to this area, they were actually going up.”

 The area is split into four neighborhoods, or “wards,” by the intersection of Trade and Tryon streets.
 The streets originally divided Uptown into four quadrants for political purposes so each area had its own representative, but the names for the quadrants stuck.
+Fourth Ward is home to an historic district, featuring beautiful Victorian homes.
 Since then, Uptown has come to be one of the fastest-growing cities in the United States.
 The city center has transformed drastically over the last 50 years.

 Living in Uptown Charlotte

 While it’s home to the Charlotte Motor Speedway, you certainly don’t need to be a NASCAR aficionado to enjoy Charlotte’s top attractions.
-The Uptown district hosts the U.S. National Whitewater Center, the city’s most popular museums including the Mint Museum and Discovery Place, along with 7th Street Public Market and some of the area’s best restaurants.
+The Uptown district hosts the city’s most popular museums including the Mint Museum and Discovery Place, along with 7th Street Public Market and some of the area’s best restaurants.
+And, the U.S. National Whitewater Center is only a short drive away from Uptown.

-Charlotte has 168 primary and secondary schools.
+Charlotte has 175 primary and secondary schools.
 Children can attend their neighborhood schools or charter schools.
 Low-income students are also eligible for scholarship funding to attend private schools.
-For higher education, you want to take note of universities in the Uptown district including Johnson & Wales University and the University of North Carolina at Charlotte.
+For higher education, you want to take note of universities in the Uptown district including Johnson & Wales University, Central Piedmont Community College, and the University of North Carolina at Charlotte.

 Location: South Charlotte